Jookia/linuxaudio_dualinput/README.md

 - 0b:00.4 Audio device [0403]: Advanced Micro Devices, Inc. [AMD] Starship/Matisse HD Audio Controller [1022:1487]

-The numbers in the brackets at the end are the vendor ID.
+The numbers in the brackets at the end are the vendor ID and product ID.
 Update the rules in the udev directory to match against that.

 ## pulseaudio profiles